Skip to main content

 Frequently Asked Questions

-How much does a Norway Study Visa cost in 2026?
+How long does it take to get a Norway Study Visa in 2026?

 Can I work while on a Norway student visa?